USDA5 min read

 Broker / Owner · Mortgage Capital · Apr 25, 2026

-Knowing which USDA loan eligible areas Florida has available can unlock $0 down financing.
-Large portions of St. Lucie and Highlands County qualify — here's the 2026 eligibility breakdown.
+USDA loan eligible areas Florida: large portions of St. Lucie and Highlands County qualify for $0 down.
+Here's the 2026 eligibility breakdown.

 Educational content only.
 This article is for informational purposes and does not constitute financial, legal, or lending advice.
 Loan programs, rates, and eligibility requirements change frequently.
 Consult a licensed mortgage professional before making any borrowing decision.
 Mortgage Capital | NMLS# 1859012 | Licensed in Florida.

-Knowing which USDA loan eligible areas Florida has available is the first step to unlocking 100% financing with zero down payment.
-Backed by the U.S. Department of Agriculture, USDA loans are arguably the best-kept secret in Florida mortgage lending.
-In Florida, 'rural' does not mean what most people think — significant portions of our primary service counties qualify as USDA loan eligible areas, including zones that are firmly suburban.
+Figuring out the USDA loan eligible areas Florida offers is the first step toward 100% financing with zero down.
+USDA loans, backed by the U.S. Department of Agriculture, are one of the more overlooked options in Florida lending.
+And 'rural' here does not mean what you would expect.
+Plenty of neighborhoods in our main service counties qualify, including ones that feel completely suburban.

 USDA Eligible Zones in St. Lucie and Highlands County, FL